Lobster: Legal status

+Switzerland

+In 2018, Switzerland was the first country to ban the live boiling of lobsters.
+In Switzerland lobsters need to be knocked out, or killed instantly, before they are boiled.
+They also receive other forms of protection while in transit.

+Recognition of the sentience of European lobsters

+A 2021 London School of Economics report found strong evidence to suggest that lobsters can experience pain.
+Dr Jonathan Birch, Principal Investigator on the project, said, "After reviewing over 300 scientific studies, we concluded that cephalopod molluscs and decapod crustaceans should be regarded as sentient, and should therefore be included within the scope of animal welfare law."

+Following the publication of the report, octopuses, crabs and lobsters are now protected under stronger animal welfare legislation in the UK (under the Animal Welfare (Sentience) Bill).

 Fishery and aquaculture

 Lobsters are caught using baited one-way traps with a color-coded marker buoy to mark cages.
 Lobster is fished in water between 1 and 500 fathom, although some lobsters live at 2000 fathom.
 Cages are of plastic-coated galvanized steel or wood.
 A lobster fisher may tend to as many as 2,000 traps.

+In the United States, conservation measures include a federal law prohibiting the purchase, sale, transport, shipment, or possession of any lobster that is less than 3 1/4 inches or more than 5 inches in length, or that are egg-bearing.
+American lobstermen are required to mark egg-bearing female lobsters with a V-notch, a small, painless slit made to the tail that indicates to future trappers that fertile lobsters must always be thrown back into the sea upon capture.

 Around the year 2000, owing to overfishing and high demand, lobster aquaculture expanded.
-However, as of 2008, no lobster aquaculture operation had achieved commercial success, mainly because of lobsters' tendency towards cannibalism and the slow growth of the species.

 Species

 The fossil record of clawed lobsters extends back at least to the Valanginian age of the Cretaceous (140 million years ago).
-This list contains all extant species in the family Nephropidae:
+This list contains all 54 extant species in the family Nephropidae: